alecxkelly/configure-ad/README.md

 • Login into Domain controller and Install Active Directory

-• Create an Admin and Normal User Account in AD
+• Create a Domain Admin user within the Domain and Normal Users

-• Join Client-1 to your domain (mydomain.com)
+• Join Client-1 to the domain name (mydomain.com as example)

 • Setup Remote Desktop for non-administrative users on Client-1

-• Create a bunch of additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>